 Benefits beyond salary

 Additional benefits, such as wellness programs and comprehensive health plans, are attractive to these generations.
-According to a report from MetLife, 74% of millennials consider non-salary benefits a decisive factor for staying at a company
+According to a MetLife report, 74% of millennials consider non-salary benefits a decisive factor for staying with a company.

-Young professionals today are not only seeking fair compensation, but mainly a balance between personal and professional life that promotes your overall well-being.
-Offer benefits such as flexible hours and structured mental health programs, diversity, inclusion and opportunities for personal development are crucial to attract and retain talent from this generation, CEO and founder of Bold Minds and specialist in Leadership Development, Renato Herrmann
+“Today’s young professionals are not only looking for fair pay, but also for a work-life balance that promotes their overall well-being.
+Offering benefits such as flexible hours and structured mental health programs, diversity, inclusion and personal development opportunities is crucial to attracting and retaining this generation’s talent,” says Renato Herrmann, CEO and founder of Bold Minds and a specialist in Leadership Development.

 Use of advanced technology